tamersp25/docs/docs/applications/quick-start/step-2.md

 ### **Step 1: Authenticate User and Get Authorization Code**

 A "Sign In With Veritone" button initiates user authentication.
-When a user clicks the button, you'll send them to an authorization page where they will authenticate their identity and grant access to your application.
+When a user clicks the button, you'll send them to an authorization page where they will authenticate their identity and give your application permission to access their account.
 In this first step, you'll construct a link to the authorization page by adding specific parameters to the query that identify your app.
 The _Client ID_ and *Redirect URI *that you'll need to include in the authorization URL can be found in the settings for your app, which you can get to by clicking the name of your app from the _Applications_ dashboard.

 ##### Authorization URL Components